Michelle Van Otten FOR IMMEDIATE RELEASE: 1/25/17 | OMNIKAL | 188.8.131.5266 | email@example.com

 America’s Top 50 Inclusion Corporations: Who’s Gaining Market Share By Doing The Right Thing?

-Southport, CT: Today, OMNIKAL (formerly DiversityBusiness.com) announced the Omni50 Award Winners, which are the top 50 US corporations who are awarding the most business to the growing, culturally diverse vendor/supplier marketplace.
+Southport, CT: Today, OMNIKAL (formerly DiversityBusiness.com) announced the Omni50 Award Winners, which are America’s Top 50 Inclusion Corporations.
+Those companies who are awarding the most business to the growing, culturally diverse vendor/supplier marketplace.
 These same corporations are also successfully appealing to the growing Millennial Generation, which, by 2020, will be the largest and most diverse population and market segment in America, * a market segment that is forcing brands to evolve from minority/diversity paradigms to inclusion.

 AT&T was named the #1 Omni50 Award Winning Corporation.
 Other companies at the top of the winners list include: Wal-Mart, Northrop Grumman, IBM, Apple, Bank of America, Verizon, Raytheon, Kroger, Microsoft, The Coca-Cola Company and Cisco.
 Award Winners will be honored at OMNIKAL‘s 17th Annual Business Summit, May 18th in New York City at the Harvard Club.